 Note: if the Curvature Radius gets too small, you can't reach the destination at Distance.
 You will turn back in a circle.
 In this case, as soon as the Course Deviation exceeds the Curvature Radius, the Course Deviation field will be dispayed with a red background color.

 Note: as you progress along your (curved) track, the Coriolis Acceleration would change in reality according to the current latitude and so would the Curvature Radius.
 This calculation assumes a constant Coriolis Acceleration along the track, just to give a picture.
 If you fly east near the equator and would not correct for the Coriolis acceleration, you would fly in a slalom course along the equator.

-Aircrafts have to correct for the Coriolis Acceleration to maintain the desired course.
-The autopilot does this by slightly bank the aircraft in the opposite direction of the coriolis force.
+If the atmosphere would not be dragged along with the surface of the earth and the atmosphere would not drag embedded aircrafts with it, aircrafts would have to correct for the Coriolis force to maintain the desired ground track.
+The autopilot would correct the deviation by slightly bank the aircraft in the opposite direction of the coriolis force.
 This bank generates an equal but opposite horizontal force component that cancels the Coriolis Force.
 This bank angles are unperceivably small (much less than a degree).
-The pilots don't have to account for this correction, as the auto pilot does this automatically while correcting for any course deviations e.g. due to side wind components.
+Pilots don't have to account for this correction, as the the atmosphere together with the auto pilot does this automatically while correcting for any course deviations e.g. due to side wind components.

 The Lift Force produced to balance the weight of the aircraft is:

-The bank angle to the left needed to balance the Coriolis Force is:
+The bank angle to the left needed to balance the Coriolis Force would be: